zumasys/docs/site/jbase/faq/jcurl/jftp/README.md

     IF NOT(ftpobj->$isobject()) THEN ftpobj = new object("$ftp")
 ```

-You may also need to set the environment variable
+You may also need to set the environment variable:
 > JBC_INCLUDE_PATH

 to the directory where you place these two includes.